-Once you get to this point, add in your cubed up butter and cream cheese and keep mashing and mashing and mashing until you get it all incorporated.
+Once you get to this point, add in your cubed-up butter and cream cheese, and keep mashing and mashing and mashing until you get it all incorporated.

 Add in your milk and mix with a spoon.
 Season with salt and pepper and taste.
 This is the best time to add more spices.
 I added a few sprinkles of Lawry's Garlic salt to make it have a slight garlic flavor.

-At this point, place in the oven for about 15 minutes to let the butter melt and the potatoes heat through, or you can cover with aluminum foil and place in refrigerator until the next day.
+At this point, place in the oven for about 15 minutes to let the butter melt and the potatoes heat through, or you can cover with aluminum foil and place in the refrigerator until the next day.

-- 1 package, 8 Oz.
-Cream Cheese, Softened
+- 4 ounces of Cream Cheese, Softened

-- 1/2 cup milk
+- 1/2 cup heavy cream

-- 1/2 teaspoon Lawry's Garlic salt
+- 1/2 teaspoon Lawry's Garlic salt (optional)

 - 1/2 teaspoon black pepper

 - salt to taste